edgamat/edgamat.github.io/_posts/2020/07/2020-07-05-ASPNET-Core-Logging-Lessons-Learned.md

 {
     if (id == 0)
     {
+        _logger.LogWarning("Customer Not Found: Invalid ID"));
         return NotFound("invalid-id");
     }

     var customer = _service.GetCustomer(id);
     if (customer == null)
     {
+        _logger.LogWarning("Customer Not Found: Unknown Customer: {id}", id));
         return NotFound("unknown-customer");
     }
 }
 ```

+Each return value is unique as well as the log messages and templates.
+This makes it much easier to determine what occurred.

 ### Review and Revise